anyaschukin/OverRide/README.md

 ## Team

-I wrote this project in a team with the awesome [@dfinnis](https://github.com/dfinnis).
+I wrote this project in a team with the super talented [@dfinnis](https://github.com/dfinnis).